 Containment and No open-water recovery occurring on GOA Day2.
-Recovery The open water receivery occurring on GOA Day2.
-CISPRI OSRV and CISPRI MONARCH are underway with an ETA to Resurrection Bay at 0100 Day 2.
-CISPRI M/V PIONEER SERVICE with CISPRI BARGE RESPONER in tow is underway with an ETA to Resurrection Bay of 1100 Day 3.
-Contracted tug is underway with CISPRI BARGE 151 in tow with an ETA to Resurrection Bay 1900 Day 3.
-Other CISPRI resources are mobilized to Seward with the small equipment going by road. equipment going by roud.
+Recovery v CISPRI OSRV and CISPRI MONARCH are underway with an ETA to Resurrection Bay at 0100 Day 2 CISPRI M/V PIONEER SERVICE with CISPRI BARGE RESPONER in tow is underway with an ETA to Resurrection Bay of 1100 Day 3 Contracted tug is underway with CISPRI BARGE 151 in tow with an ETA to Resurrection Bay 1900 Day 3 Other CISPRI resources are mobilized to Seward with the small equipment going by road equipinent going of roud.
 2 USCG MSO Anchorage VOSS systems are mobilized to Seward.
 Response equipment and personnel begins arriving in Anchorage from Alaska Clean Seas, OSRL, MSRC and NRC.
 Other resources from the USCG, US Navy, and response contractors from the west coast and Canada are requested and are being mobilized.
 All of this equipment is then transported to Valdez, Whittier, Kodiak, Seward and Homer to be installed on vessels of opportunity.
 Additional vessels of opportunity from all of the coastal communities are requested.
 Recovered Oil CISPRI barges underway from Cook Inlet to Seward.
 Storage and Waste Management Additional tank barges are requested as far south as Puget Sound.
 Portable storage systems such a towable bladders are delivered with other response equipment being cascaded into the spill area.
 Wildlife Protection Wildlife Plan in development in Valdez. and Response Sensitive Area Equipment ordered for staging in Seward for CI GRS deployment.
 Protection Vessels of Opportunity are requested for GRS deployment.
 Shoreline Cleanup Initial SCAT Plan in development for PWS and will be modified for GOA when Command Post is running.
 Shoreline Cleanup crews are put on standby for GOA.
 Safety training centers for shoreline responders and vessels crews are established in Cordova, Valdez, Homer, Kodiak and Seward.

 Day 3 Scenario Update Weather: Wind is SE 10 to 15 knots.
 Seas are 4 feet.
 Sky is partly cloudy.
 Forecast is winds SE at 10 knots and clearing skies.
 Oil: The GOA slick has broken up into large patches of oil and become emulsified.
 The NOAA trajectories are still projected shoreline impacts in the Aialik Bay area within 24 hours.
 72-hour trajectories for oil continue to move along the Kenai Peninsula with possible impact down to Nuka Bay.
 Incident The CISPRI Command Center in Nikiski is setup and functioning for the Management GOA spill response activities.
-The GOA Unified Command releases the following Overall Incident Objectives: Ensure the safety of citizens and response personnel Manage a coordinated response effort Maximize protection of environmentally sensitive areas Maximize the containment and recovery of oil Recover and rehabilitate injured wildlife Remove oil from impacted areas Keep stakeholders and public informed of the response activities Minimize economic impacts Implement site safety plan and monitor field operations to ensure safety of response personnel and conduct safety briefings as necessary Maximize open-water and nearshore containment and recovery Protect sensitive areas Establish SCAT team Implement wildlife plan Prepare for shoreline cleanup operations Ensure best available communications for response operations Establish training centers in Kodiak, Seward and Homer Speculous conter at Fort Identifación.
-Discharge Tracking and Surveillance Surveillance flights are conducted every three hours during daylight.
-Response crews on scene with the open water task forces report on movement of oil on a regular schedule.
+The GOA Unified Command releases the following Overall Incident Objectives: Ensure the safety of citizens and response personnel Manage a coordinated response effort Maximize protection of environmentally sensitive areas Maximize the containment and recovery of oil Recover and rehabilitate injured wildlife Remove oil from impacted areas Keep stakeholders and public informed of the response activities Minimize economic impacts The UC releases the following Objectives for the Specific Operational Period: Implement site safety plan and monitor field operations to ensure safety of response personnel and conduct safety briefings as necessary Maximize open-water and nearshore containment and recovery Protect sensitive areas Establish SCAT team Implement wildlife plan Prepare for shoreline cleanup operations Ensure best available communications for response operations Establish training centers in Kodiak, Seward and Homer The NIC in Anchorage is established at the Alaska State Emergency Operations Center at Fort Richardson.
+Discharge Tracking Surveillance flights are conducted every three hours during daylight. and Surveillance Response crews on scene with the open water task forces report on movement of oil on a regular schedule.